marco-willi/camera-trap-data-pipeline/docs/machine_learning.md

 |machine_confidence_species_(species)| Confidence of (species) being present in the image (0-1)

 Note: The report is comprised of two models an 'empty or not' model and a 'species' model.
 Even if the 'empty or not' model classifies the capture as being empty, the 'species' model has to predict a 'species'.
-Therefore, always consider the species predictions in conjuntion with the 'empty or not' prediction.
+Therefore, always consider the species predictions in conjunction with the 'empty or not' prediction.